NextFTC/NextFTC-Docs-v1/src/guide/opmodes/autonomous.md

 :::

-The next thing we wanted to do is _simultaneously_ open the claw and move the lift to the middle position.
+The next thing we wanted to do is _simultaneously_ close the claw and move the lift to the middle position.
 To add another command to the group, add a comma at the end of your last item (in this case, `Lift.toHigh`) and add the next